miskhill/learning-tracker-mobile/README.md

 - Server-driven content recommendations based on learning history.
 - E2E automation covering offline workflows and sync edge cases.
 - Dockerise the app for local development.
+- Can we find free hosting besides render

 ## Connect

-I’m always open to discussing developmentopportunities or collaboration.
+I’m always open to discussing development opportunities or collaboration.
 Reach out on [LinkedIn](https://www.linkedin.com/in/gary-smith-dev/).